geraldmc/geraldmc.github.io/_posts/2019-02-23-predicting-yield-1.md

 ### Introduction

 Here I'm sharing a series of posts that document my experience managing a two-year USDA grant study.
-This project considers how low-cost vegetation indices like NDVI can be useful additions to a sugarcane farmer's overall nitrogen management strategy.
-The study was motivated by 1) yearly nitrogen input represents a significant cost to farmers; 2) excessive nitrogen in the environment alters ecosystems and can potentially harm human health.
-Learning to better manage N application is motivated by the economics of sugarcane agriculture as well as by a need to address environmental issues.
+This project considers how low-cost vegetation indices like NDVI may be useful additions to a sugarcane farmer's overall nitrogen management strategy.
+The study was motivated by 1) yearly nitrogen input represents a significant cost to farmers; 2) excessive nitrogen in the environment alters ecosystems and may potentially harm human health.
+Learning to better manage N application is motivated by the economics of sugarcane agriculture as well as by a need to address an environmental issue.

 ### Background

 Our crop is sugarcane (*Saccharum officinarum*).
-First introduced into Louisiana in 1751, it is the highest valued row-crop in the state.
-While recent decades have seen an overall decline in Louisiana sugarcane acreage, crop values have remained stable due to increases in yield.
+First introduced into Louisiana in 1751 it is the highest valued row-crop in the state.
+While recent decades have seen a decline in Louisiana sugarcane acreage, crop values have remained stable due to increases in yield.
 Increased sucrose yield is attributable mainly to the addition of nitrogen fertilizer.
-Thus, how we manage nitrogen application is relevant both to sugarcane farmers and to everyone else.
+Thus, how we manage nitrogen application is relevant to sugarcane farmers (economics) and to everyone else (environment).

 ### Goals
-Our primary goal was to determine to what extent low-cost aerial NDVI and other vegetation indices might correlate with variable N rates applied to sugarcane.
-A secondary goal was to determine if our analysis might be useful in predicting the yield potential of a future sugarcane crop.
+Our primary goal was to determine whether low-cost aerial NDVI and related vegetation indices would correlate with variable N rates when applied to sugarcane.
+A secondary goal was to determine if our analysis might be useful in predicting yield potential of a future sugarcane crop.

 We asked two questions: